dmytro-bo/herdsman/README.md

 # herdsman

-Demo game for technical task
+Demo game for technical task.

-Aim: catch'em and bring to yard.
+Aim: catch'em and bring to the yard.

+You are twice faster, but would it be enough?

-Description
+## Description

 Please create a simple 2D prototype of the mini-game where the player can collect animals using Main Hero and move them to the destination point (yard).

-AC:
+### AC:

 1. Player run the application and can see the game field (green area) with Main Hero (red circle).